michaldudek/chef-hat/README.md

 | ssl.cert_file             | `nil`         | If you want to use your SSL certificate then specify its location here (it should be already on node).
 If `ssl.enabled` will be set to `true`, but no `ssl.cert_file` given, then a self-signed certificate will be automatically generated and used.
 | ssl.cert_key_file         | `nil`         | Your certificate key file location.
 See above.
 | ssl.cert_chain_file       | `nil`         | Your certificate chain file location.
 See above.

+*Pro tip*: If you're running a Vagrant VM and use NFS for syncing your dir, then you should set Apache2 to run as `vagrant` user and `vagrant` group.
+This should resolve any permission issues with `DocumentRoot` and the shared directory.
+You can set it with attributes:

+    {
+        "apache": {
+            "user": "vagrant",
+            "group": "vagrant"
+        }
+    }

 - - -